alexhollier/Melodify/README.md

 # Execution
 !!!
 Ensure you are in the ./MusicApp/ Directory before running these commands. !!!

+Create a new file in the ./MusicApp/ Directory titled ".env".
+In this file paste the code containing the Firebase API key shared via email.

 Last check for any missing dependencies:
 ```sh
 \Team17\MusicApp\npx expo install --check